rroyGit/Bing_Tools/README.md

   c3: Menu data is stored on the device at first launch so https requests require only once per week; less overhead/faster loading.

   c4: Settings page now gives you the ability to change colors of the cards; requires a refresh of the activity.
 You can change the       colors of the expandable text as well as the meal time bar.
 More colors to be added soon.

+  c5: Added the ability to reset to default colors

 d) Navigation menu displays a new image everyday thanks to Microsoft Bing.

 To be added:
 a) An about page is in works, crediting the originals owners of the icons, web data, etc.